--Section 4.3 requires recognized exchanges and recognized quotation and trade reporting systems to file interim financial reports within 45 days after the end of each interim period.
-In the view of the Canadian securities regulatory authorities, the These financial statements may be filed on an unaudited, consolidated basis without notes.
-The term interim period means a period commencing on the first day of the recognized exchange's or quotation and trade reporting system's financial year and ending nine, six or three months before the end of the same financial year.
+Section 4.3 requires recognized exchanges and recognized quotation and trade reporting systems to file interim financial reports within 60 days after the end of each interim period.
+In the view of the Canadian securities regulatory authorities, the term interim period means a period commencing on the first day of the recognized exchange's or quotation and trade reporting system's financial year and ending nine, six or three months before the end of the same financial year.

-The Canadian securities regulatory authorities expect that financial Financial statements and reports filed under subsections 4.2 and 4.3 should must disclose the accounting principles used to prepare them.
+The Canadian securities regulatory authorities at the same time as they are filed with IIROC.expect that financial statements and reports filed under subsections 4.2 and 4.3 should disclose the accounting principles used to prepare them.
 For clarity, financial statements and reports should include:

-- (a) in the case of annual financial statements, an unreserved statement of compliance with IFRS; - (b) in the case of an interim financial reportstatements, an unreserved statement of compliance with International Accounting Standard 34 Interim Financial Reporting.
+- (a) in the case of annual financial statements, an unreserved statement of compliance with IFRS; - (b) in the case of an interim financial report, an unreserved statement of compliance with International Accounting Standard 34 Interim Financial Reporting.